hybridgroup/taskmapper/README.md

-# Ticketmaster
+# ticketmaster

-Ticketmaster is a Gem which eases communicating with various project management and ticket tracking systems.
+ticketmaster is a Gem which eases communicating with various project management and ticket tracking systems.

 ## Support